SamMed05/sm_blog/_posts/2021-07-31-how-i-made-experience-musical-video-cover.markdown

 I was fortunate because my fingers were already a bit trained thanks to having played piano and guitar for some years, but violin is still very different. <br>
 If you are a musician too, I’m sure you noticed that I don’t always keep the bow correctly and straight, some notes are out of tune and several other errors in my performance.
 I’m aware of it and I apologize but I'm still at the beginning of my learning journey with violin.

-The next part to learn was the tambourine, but since I don’t have it, I used a djembe (a typical African drum) with my left hand pressed on it as a "mute" to imitate the tambourine sound. <br>
+The next part to learn was the tambourine, but since I don’t have it, I used a djembe (a typical African drum) with my left hand pressed on it as a "mute" to imitate the *real* tambourine sound. <br>
 The technique used to hit it is particular and took me a few days to learn it.
 Again, excuse any error please, I am clearly a novice drum player.

+{: .box-note}
-> <span class="iconify" data-icon="icon-park-outline:thinking-problem"></span> A curiosity: this hitting technique is also used in the "pizzica salentina", a Salento type of tarantella, a dance technique practiced particularly in southern Italy.
+<span class="iconify" data-icon="icon-park-outline:thinking-problem"></span> A curiosity: this hitting technique is also used in the "pizzica salentina", a Salento type of tarantella, a dance technique practiced particularly in southern Italy.

 Finally, I used the free Sonatina Cello sample library and FL Studio to add digitally the sound of the cello because I don’t have it too.
 To do this, I listened to the song and tried to guess by ear the right notes. <br>
 I think I they are exactly like the original, but I could be wrong.
 Furthermore, sometimes I intentionally changed a bit the notes for some instruments for practical reasons.